minio/operator/UPGRADE.md

   runAsUser: 0
 ```

-This scenario is automatically handled by the operator, however if the tenant is updated from a pre-stored source (i.e: a yaml file) which is missing the added `securityContext` this problem may arise again, to update your yamls respectively.
+This scenario is automatically handled by the operator, however if the tenant is updated from a pre-stored source (i.e: a yaml file) which is missing the added `securityContext` this problem may arise again, so update your stored yamls respectively.